Chen33D17017/binance-buy-robot/README.md

 python main.py <secret file> <from_asset> <target> <amount>
 ```

-secret file need to be yaml file and content:
+secret file need to be yaml file and contain:

 ```yaml
 apiKey: